 This is more of a video game and it’s used with Nintendo Wii and DSi.
-Big Brain Academy includes games that are targeted to improve attention, memory, visual perception, and processing speed.
+Brain Age game includes games that are targeted to improve attention, memory, visual perception, and processing speed.
 The game activities have different levels and difficulties as well!

 This can be used to improve executive cognitive functions such as problem solving, memory, attention, visual perception, reasoning, mental flexibility, AND processing speed.
 Brain Age is for Nintendo Wii and DSi.